Amfora licenses gene editing tech in high-protein soy work

 But the company is planning to run a “full battery of tests” for several commercial species to gain an understanding of the best ways to incorporate the protein ingredient in a feed formulation.

-“We’ll have to understand how our high protein soy ingredient can be used compared to what the other ingredients are,” he said.
-“The goal [is] launching our first commercial sale in 2024 and a large beta test with a commercial producer in 2023.”
+“We’ll have to understand how our high protein soy ingredient can be used compared to other ingredients in the formultion,” he said.
+“The goal [is] to launch our first commercial sale in 2024 and to conduct a large beta test with a commercial producer in 2023.”

 As the production process moves toward commercialization the company is planning to establish a network of farmers to raise the specialty soybean crop, which can be processed into meal and oil products, he said.